rstatsinger/contrast-java-webgoat-docker/README.md

 ### Docker on Windows

 Follow the install directions [here](https://docs.docker.com/docker-for-windows/install/).
-It is important that you ensure that any needed dependencies (such as Hyper-V, virtualization support in BIOS or the Windows Subsystem for Linux) are enabled before you install and run Docker for Windows.
+The WebGoat docker image is based on Linux, so it's important that you ensure that any needed dependencies (such as Hyper-V, virtualization support in BIOS or the Windows Subsystem for Linux) are enabled before you install and run Docker for Windows.

 ### Docker on Mac